 At The Gardening Chores, we offer practical, real-life tips and inspiration to help you learn how to garden successfully.
-So, let’s dig into your new gardening adventure with this step-by-step how-tos written by our gardening experts to help you make the most of your garden.
+So, let’s dig into your new gardening adventure with these step-by-step how-tos written by our gardening experts to help you make the most of your garden.

 Hello, and welcome to Gardening Chores!

 If you are here, we know why: you love gardening, plants, flowers, houseplants, and container gardening, maybe you have a vegetable garden, or you want to try out some innovative gardening, like hydroponics.

 You may live in the countryside or an urban area; you may need help with a large plot or simply with a small container on your balcony or even on a shelf indoors: Gardening Chores has in-depth, well written and clear, easy-to-read articles on all sorts of topics and plants, from hydroponics to specific plants, like daisies or succulents, houseplants, plant problems, of course, a guide to garden chores and urban gardening.

 But you will want to know who we are… and you are right!
 Let’s say we love the same things you do: we love seeing our plants grow healthy and naturally and fill with beautiful flowers, lush foliage, and juicy fruits.
 But we are lucky.
 And Why?

-Because we are a group of horticulturists, master gardeners, serious home gardeners, agricultural specialists, homesteaders who have academic or hands-on experience and the greatest fortune of all: working with what we like best.
-But we also have had the chance to study gardening, also “the hard way” on the ground literally.
+Because we are a group of horticulturists, master gardeners, serious home gardeners, agricultural specialists, and homesteaders who have academic or hands-on experience and the greatest fortune of all: working with what we like best, but we also have had the chance to study gardening, also “the hard way” on the ground literally.

 In fact, all our writers have a long gardening experience, on top of good certificates.
 And each gardener has specific areas of expertise developed over years of hard, hard toil and sometimes incredible experiences!

-So, whether you are here for houseplants, for succulents, for your vegetable garden or because you need some ideas for that flower bed that needs a bit of care and color, you have landed on the right page.
+So, whether you are here for houseplants, succulents, for your vegetable garden, or because you need some ideas for that flower bed that needs a bit of care and color, you have landed on the right page.